imsiddhant07/GSoC21-blog/Syntax-AwareAugmentation.md

 ### Dropout
 Pretty straight forward, using the same probabilities we drop words from the sentence.
-Considering the length of the sentence we drop words.
+Considering the length of the sentence (threshold 13 words) we drop words accordingly.

 Original Questions | Augmented Questions |
 ----------|-------------------- |